 Extra Tips for Staining Over a Poly Finish

-Now you can stain over polyurethane, here are extra tips for a smooth and flawless stained polyurethane finish.
+Now that you’re equipped to stain over polyurethane, here are some additional tips I swear by to ensure a smooth and flawless finish:

 FAQ